 Kimmie, a server at Dominique's, currently very busy, asks another server where Vanessa is – her tables are backing up.
 Jack, the bartender, says he sent her outside when her argument with her ex-boyfriend got too loud.
 Kimmie walks out the door into the alley behind the bar calling for Vanessa.
 After she sees a cat with blood on its fur, she discovers Vanessa's body.

 Georgie, the CSU tech, runs down the crime scene for Benson and Stabler.
-The victim, Vanessa Bevins, a student at Hudson University, was raped and sodomized, and then shot to death.
+The victim, Vanessa Bevins, a student at Hudson University, was raped, possibly sodomized, and then shot to death.
 The gunpowder on her hands likely indicates she was struggling for the gun.
 Benson and Stabler interview Kimmie Robinson.
 She is reluctant to give information, but she says Vanessa worked part time at the bar and was a college girl.
 She also had mood swings, and Kimmie suspected drugs.

 Ray Bevins' ruckus interrupts Kimmie's interview.
 Ray, who is trying to cross the yellow tape, tells Stabler he needs to get in because someone called him saying his daughter was in an accident.
 Stabler breaks her death to him just as Vanessa's body is rolled out to the morgue van.